 The start of the of the rainy season brought an amazing sight as termites (the Buga Bugs as the Liberians called them) took to the air.
 They would come out of the termite mounds all together, we had three mounds in our garden about four to five feet high.
 It was like watching clouds of dust erupting from the mounds, an untold number of them.
 They each had four wings which would fall off when they landed, so now you had millions of termite wings all over the place, which then attracted the birds!
 The railway was not immune to this event.
-They they would be heaped up on the walkway behind the door of the locomotives.
+They would be heaped up on the walkway behind the door of the locomotives.
 The Liberians would put a lamp in a bowl and attract them, very soon the bowl would be full.
-They'd start process over until they had enough to fry then in oil, put them in jars, and save them for later!
+They'd start the process over until they had enough to fry them in oil, put them in jars and save for later!
 As for the termite mounds in our garden a digger came to knock the mounds down.
 At the bottom of the mound was a delicacy, the termite queen.
 Unfortunately for the digger our houseboy jumped on to the remnants of one of the mounds and made off with the delicacy.

 In October 1981 a second Toton driver, Dennis Hawksworth comes out.
 Friends are soon made and we learn his girlfriend will be coming out, they will end up getting married in Liberia.

 Our second Christmas in Liberia saw my mum and dad out come out for the holiday.
-The previously unusued MCO's from our trip to the USA would pay for trip, my dad had been to Liberia before as a seaman.
+The previously unusued MCOs from our trip to the USA would pay for their trip, my dad had been to Liberia before as a seaman.
 Many others made the trip to Liberia for Christmas, enough to charter a flight.
-Bad weather in the U K delayed the DAN Air 737 (?) which required refuelling in the Canary Isles.
-The idyllic Christmas card scenes of England were no match for the fair weather and warm temeratures of a Liberian Christmas holiday.
+Bad weather in the UK delayed the DAN Air 737 (?) which required refuelling in the Canary Isles.
+The idyllic Christmas card scenes of England were no match for the fair weather and warm temperatures of a Liberian Christmas holiday.
 On some weekends we'd go down to Buchanan, I would borrow the brake testers pick up and off we'd go to the beach, with its rows of palm trees, warm seas, golden sands and a meal at the Nautical Club.
 At the end of the day we'd take the railbus back.

 There were more celebrations with the big Valentines Day wedding of recently arrived ex-Toton driver Dennis and his bride Kay.
 The priest came to the house to perform the ceremony.
 Pete was the best man, there was a big party, a good time was had by all.